kiboschool/course-programming-1/src/lessons/libraries/library_basics.md

 ```

 ### Install a Library

-Some libraries are not part of standard python, so you need to install them using `pip`.
+Some libraries are not part of standard Python, so you need to install them using `pip`.
 `pip install <library>`

 You need to check the documentation for the needed library to get the correct pip command.